ShuyuanGe/GSYFluid/README.md

 Because of this multiplicative relationship, there is no `--domainDim` argument on the multi-GPU binary, so domain customization must happen via the block/grid/device triplets for now.

-The executable prints the per-device and global domain sizes, enables peer-to-peer links for adjacent ranks, and emits tiles that can be reassembled with the helper cells in [data/dump_visualization.ipynb](data/dump_visualization.ipynb).
+The executable prints the per-device and global domain sizes, enables peer-to-peer links for adjacent ranks, and emits tiles that can be reassembled with the helper cells in [visualization/dump_visualization.ipynb](visualization/dump_visualization.ipynb).

+### Domain Decomposition

+Interactive visualization tools are provided to explore domain decomposition and halo exchange patterns.

+- **Single Device**: [visualization/single_dev_blocking.html](visualization/single_dev_blocking.html) visualizes the block-level decomposition, including valid regions and halo zones for a single GPU.
+- **Multi-Device**: [visualization/multi_dev_blocking.html](visualization/multi_dev_blocking.html) visualizes the global domain decomposition across multiple GPUs, showing how the problem is partitioned.

 ### Workflows